Skip to content

 Insert manufacturers have devised color-coding schemes to help users select the right tool for the job.
 This article explores the thinking behind these schemes and the toolmakers' efforts to design tools for the specific applications defined in their selection systems.

-Articles March 1, 1999 Martin Eastman
+Article March 1, 1999 Martin Eastman

 By changing the nose radius of their finish-turning inserts, toolmakers are producing wiper inserts that allow machinists to turn workpieces at increased feed rates.
 This article explains the theory behind this innovation and describes the specific wiper-style geometries employed by three manufacturers.

-Articles December 1, 1998 Martin Eastman
+Article December 1, 1998 Martin Eastman

-Learning With an Edge
+Learning With an Edge: General Industry Coverage

 Using his students as researchers, an industrial-arts teacher sets up an experiment to test claims being made for tool resharpening using cubic boron nitride wheels.
 The experiment taught the students how to keep a log of tool conditions, use and sharpenings as they gathered data for their study.

-Articles August 1, 1998 Martin Eastman
+Article August 1, 1998 Martin Eastman

 This article discusses the reasons students are not choosing to become machinists, and it reviews some of the measures being taken to recruit and train workers for tomorrow's shops.
 The programs reviewed are designed to encourage an interest in manufacturing, teach shop basics and ensure the quality of those entering the workforce.

-Articles June 1, 1998 Martin Eastman
+Article June 1, 1998 Martin Eastman

 This article looks at the close partnership forged between a toolmaker and a machine tool manufacturer.
 The alliance requires the two to share detailed information about proposed products as well as the customers each is working with.
 Such cooperation has made it possible to develop several new products and processes.

-Articles April 1, 1997 Martin Eastman
+Article April 1, 1997 Martin Eastman

 Shrink-Fit Toolholding